The Pure derived category of quasi-coherent sheaves: Abstract

 \section{Abstract}

 Let $X$ be a quasi-compact and quasi-separated (not necessarily semi-separated) scheme.
 The category $\mathfrak{Qco}X$ of all quasi-coherent sheaves of $\CO_X$-modules has several different pure derived categories.
 Recently, categorical pure derived categories of $X$ have been studied in more details.
-In this work, we focus on the geometrical purity and find replacements for geometrical pure derived categories of $X$.
-In addition, we deduce some important recollements of triangulated categories.
+In this work, we focus on the geometrical purity and find a replacement for the geometrical pure derived category of $X$.